cls-python/cls-luigi_paper/README.md

 Note that we used two separate virtual environments to execute the examples in this repository.
 This is because Auto-Sklearn doesn't support python > 3.9 while CLS-Luigi requires Python 3.11.

-for running the examples "automl_in_cls_luigi" & "predict_then_optimize" we used Python 3.11.6.
+for running the examples "automl_in_cls_luigi" & "decision_pipeline" we used Python 3.11.6.
 You may install the dependencies as follows:

 ```
 git clone --branch MPC https://github.com/khalil-research/PyEPO.git
 pip install PyEPO/pkg/.

 pip install -r requirements.txt
 ```

 for running the example in "auto-sklearn" we used Python 3.8.18.
 You may then install Auto-sklearn as follows: